lokijota/CosmosDbDeleteDocumentsByQuery/README.md

 I've had in several occasions needed to delete records en-masse from Cosmos DB.
 I always get to the same findings:

-- It's not possible in the UI (there's no Delete statement)
+- It's not possible in the CosmosDB's UI (there's no DELETE statement)
-- If you use a Stored Procedure in Javascript, it doesn't work cross-partition
+- If you use a Stored Procedure in Javascript, it doesn't delete records cross-partition
 - Using TTL expiration only applies to *all* the records in a container, it's not selective, and it's asynchronous -- sometimes you change back the TTL one hour later and all your records will be back.

 So yeah.